-- Secondary education candidates may only apply in the spring semester of their junior year for the fall semester PDS. - Students must have all of their materials submitted to content area advisor and/or Arts and Sciences Department Chair.
-It is the student's responsibility to insure that all materials are submitted by the deadline date of April 1.
-Once materials are received, students are contacted for an interview.
+- Secondary education candidates may only apply in the spring semester of their junior year for the fall semester PDS. - Students must have all their materials submitted online.
+It is the student's responsibility to ensure that all materials are submitted by the deadline date of April 1.
+Once materials are reviewed, students are contacted for an interview.
 Only complete files are reviewed for PDS.